 Our final day on two wheels and we retrace the steps of the British and Anzacs in the Third Battle of Ypres from September to November 1917.
 We visit Polygon Wood, Tyne Cot Cemetery and the German Cemetery at Langemark.
 Lovely riding on quiet country roads and rail trails.
 We hand our bikes back this afternoon.

 We travel 100 km east today as well as going back a century in time and walk the Waterloo Battlefield.
 The famous battle here brought the end to Napoleon and French hegemony in Europe.
+Our walk starts at the Allied defensive lines and we walk to Hougoumont farm where savage combat took place throughout the day.
+We continue from there to the French positions and follow their main attack past La Haye Saint and back t our starting position.

 All good things must end and so our tour ends here.
 We will transfer you to Lille railway station where you can catch fast trains across Europe or to London.